 Living with acne can be painful, embarrassing, and even debilitating, with detrimental effects on a person’s confidence and self-esteem.
 As one of the most common skin issues among people of all ages, it’s easy to lose hope over something that affects you every day of your life, and the idea of someday having clear, blemish-free skin can seem too good to be true—like some sort of a Quixotic dream.

-Luckily, there are various methods that work extremely well in the fight against acne breakouts, that can safely and effectively fade, reduce, and eliminate light, moderate, and extreme cases of pimples.
+Luckily, various methods work extremely well in the fight against acne breakouts, that can safely and effectively fade, reduce, and eliminate light, moderate, and extreme cases of pimples.
 Getting great skin is entirely possible for many people and can be a saving grace for those feeling helpless and hopeless about the condition of their skin.

 It’s important to note that successfully getting rid of acne takes time, patience and dedication.
 Especially for those with moderate to severe cases of acne, lesions won’t disappear overnight.
 Rather, treating acne will take at least a few weeks, if not months, of daily care and consistency to begin seeing potentially life-changing results.